-So if you can only have 10 fish in your pond, you might want to consider getting a range of different colours and varieties.
+So if you can only have a limited number of koi in your pond, you might want to consider getting a range of different colours and varieties.

 It is also better to choose fish of similar size so that the smaller fish don’t get bullied during feeding time!

 Now you know how many fish you want, and what size, here are a few things to look out for when selecting some new guys for your pond.

 Fish Health is the most important factor to consider when choosing your koi.
 You want a koi that is robust and active, that has all its fins intact.

 You don’t want any fish that shows signs of disease such as small white spots, sores or any fish that have ratty fins or tail.

 The fish should use its pectoral fins a lot, rather than having them clamped to the sides of the body, and the fish should swim confidently with strength, rather than listlessly.

 Koi, like animals, should ideally be symmetrical.
 The fish's gills should not poke out and should conform smoothly to the shape of the body.

 The fish’s mouth should not hook down, and there shouldn’t be any redness in the gill area.
 The fish will also probably put up a bit of a fight when being caught, rather than just lounging back in the net when scooped up!

 Basically, get whatever you think looks nice!
 It is worth noting however that colours tend to “solidify” as the fish gets older and larger.. ie, you have a better idea of what a fish will look like as an adult at 15cm, rather than 5cm.
 At 30cm, even more so…